mdunphy/DJLES/README.md

 ## DJLES - Dubreil-Jacotin-Long Equation Solver

-DJLES is a MATLAB based software package that solves the Dubreil-Jacotin-Long equation, yielding a mode-one soliton solution.
+DJLES is a MATLAB based software package that solves the Dubreil-Jacotin-Long equation, yielding a mode-one internal solitary wave.

 ## Documentation